AGlover5/AGlover5.github.io/projects/autonomy.md

 <br>
 ***Key Insights***
-Although the γ = 0.9 case paradoxically seems to converge quicker, in the example of mass, it converges to roughly 0.2 kg off of the true values and seemingly lacks the excitation to correct the estimate.
+While the γ = 0.9 case paradoxically seems to converge quicker, in the example of mass, it converges to roughly 0.2 kg off of the true values and seemingly lacks the excitation to correct the estimate.

 ---